automategreen/home-controller/Readme.md

 By default the thermostat will not send events to the hub.
 You must enable this functionality.
 This can be done with the `.monitor()` function.
 This only need to be done once.

-`enable` is a boolean flag that can be used to controll if monitoring is enabled or disabled by the function.
+`enable` is a boolean flag that can be used to control if monitoring is enabled or disabled by the function.
 Passing a value of `false` disables monitoring.
 The default value is `true`.

 **Example:**
 ```js